 B. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1 or 2 individual steps from the script above.

+2.1.1 I’d stress the need for staying still, staying calm and controlled.

 Results